seia-soto/snapit-pkg/README.md

 ## Usage

-To use the tool, clone the repository and run `yarn start --file ./path-to-exe --type pkg`.
+To use the tool, clone the repository and run `yarn && yarn start --file ./path-to-exe --type pkg`.
+(This will install dependencies and run hooker)

+After hooking the executable, you can just run it to extract files.
+It's dead simple, but dynamic.

 ## LICENSE